Jason & the Scorchers: Reunion and release of Halcyon Times

 Due to the success of concerts performed in the U.S. and throughout Europe, Jason and the Scorchers briefly reunited with original members, Jason Ringenberg and Warner Hodges in 2010.
 Bassist Al Collins and drummer Pontus Snibb were added to the band.
 They then toured in support of the Jason and the Scorchers album, Halcyon Times, which was released on March 2, 2010.
 One of the lead tracks on the record, "Golden Days" was written by Ringenberg with two friends from the British rock band, The Wildhearts.
 Although Ringenberg does not consider it autobiographical, it is his favorite, he states.
 The lyrics reflect a rocker who grows up and continues to perform even with a family.

 Recent years

 Drummer Perry Baggs died on 12 July 2012 from diabetes at the age of 50.

+Founding bassist Jeff Johnson suffered a stroke in Mexico on September 19, 2023.
+Ringenberg and Hodges reunited as the Scorchers to headline a benefit show in Nashville on January 27, 2024, their first show together since 2019, and their first Nashville show in more than twelve years.

 Later activities

 Ringenberg now performs as Farmer Jason, playing children's music.
-He also performs solo; playing his own material and some of the Scorchers' classics.
-In June 2007 Jason & the Scorchers reunited for a Perry Baggs- Benefit- Show in Nashville at Exit/In.
-They also played one single European- gig in Spain in September of the same year.
+He also performs solo, playing his own material and some of the Scorchers' classics.
+In June 2007 Jason & the Scorchers reunited for a Perry Baggs benefit show in Nashville at Exit/In.
+They also played one single gig in Spain in September of the same year.